-Connect the terminals at the lower right of the PC's control board to the BAPI Stat4 as follows.
-Also see connection diagram 002298CDG following, and PC wiring (SCH) diagrams in the Model Specific Information section or on the electrical box cover
+Using this wire, connect the terminals on the terminal strip in the PC unit to the BAPI Stat4 as follows.
+Also see connection diagram 002298CDG following, and PC wiring (SCH) diagrams in the Model Specific Information section or on the electrical box cover.